-Masking shadowed my path on finding harmonious way of overcoming my period of unfruitfulness.
-It is that deep rooted negative growing web, cutting through people’s heart spreading and infecting other parts of our lives.
-It infused undesirable attitudes that was hurting the people I love.
-Stubbornness became my tendency of taking control of things, it broke me apart inside, but I had pride and would not admit that I was drowning.
+Masking shadowed my path on finding a harmonious way of overcoming my period of unfruitfulness.
+It is that deep-rooted negative growing web, cutting through people’s hearts spreading and infecting other parts of our lives.
+It infused undesirable attitudes that were hurting the people I love.
+Stubbornness became my tendency to take control of things, it broke me apart inside, but I had pride and would not admit that I was drowning.
 Despite that, God will never give up on us and He never gave up on me.
-God will always provide us with opportunities to correct our wrongs and to remove us from immoral behaviours that can hurt others.
+God will always provide us with opportunities to correct our wrongs and to remove us from immoral behaviors that can hurt others.

 I blindly masked because I failed spiritually on how I can emotionally relate to my period of want.
-Due to that I struggle to accept my season of lack.
+Due to that, I struggle to accept my season of lack.
 I was unproductive in Religion, Relationships, and Finance.
-Impulsively keeping my past alive led myself to poor understanding on how I can set my goals.
-I Impatiently allowed conformity of societal standards drove myself to be disconcerted thinking that I was running out of time, and never gave a chance of my dreams to flourish.
+Impulsively keeping my past alive led me to a poor understanding of how I can set my goals.
+Impatiently allowed conformity of societal standards drove me to be disconcerted thinking that I was running out of time, and never gave my dreams a chance to flourish.
 Though I understood the Proverbs of Solomon (Proverbs 16: 1) saying “The plans of the heart belong to man, but the answer of the tongue is from the Lord,” I still became critical because I was angry and blindly thought my blessings were not enough.

 LET YOUR PAST CHANGE YOUR FUTURE

-Surrendering my life, gave me strength to plan my future with a goal of bringing to life my uniqueness, and achieving all areas of my dreams; then identify the undesirable behaviours that had locked out my opportunities.
+Surrendering my life gave me the strength to plan my future with a goal of bringing to life my uniqueness and achieving all areas of my dreams; then identifying the undesirable behaviors that had locked out my opportunities.
 I willingly sought Him first “Matthew 6:33 “But seek first, the kingdom of God and His righteousness, and all these things will be added to you” and He took a lead.
-Opening my heart to God gave me strength to uncover myself and cleared my eyes.
-The positive spirit strengthened myself to plead for forgiveness from God first and be grateful; to admit my failures; to identify and remove the negative seeds I had housed in my mind; to see the damages I had done and to be daily taught on how I can rebuild myself.
+Opening my heart to God gave me the strength to uncover myself and cleared my eyes.
+The positive spirit strengthened me to plead for forgiveness from God first and be grateful; to admit my failures; to identify and remove the negative seeds I had housed in my mind; to see the damages I had done and to be daily taught on how I can rebuild myself.